SoftwareAG/c8y-docs/src/render/guides/web/introduction.html.md

 Web SDK for Angular JS is deprecated.
 Therefore, its documentation is no longer provided here.
 As all Cumulocity APIs are backward compatible, Angular JS applications will still continue to work.

-Correspondingly, [Web SDK for plugins](/guides/web/web-sdk-for-plugins), which is still based on Angular JS, is also deprecated but still supported.
+[Web SDK for plugins](/guides/web/web-sdk-for-plugins) is still based on Angular JS.
+We are currently working on an Angular-based solution which will replace the existing Web SDK for plugins in the future.

 If you have previously been working with older versions you might be interested in some short [background information](/guides/web/background) on the evolution of the UI stack to better understand how and why it is now designed the way it is.